mefogarty/feature-mapping-tutorial/README.md

 # feature-mapping-tutorial

 This repository contains code from the paper "Mapping brain function in adults and young children during naturalistic viewing with high-density diffuse optical tomography".
+In particular, this repository contains a tutorial for feature mapping of animated movie clips.
+This tutorial includes a univariate (correlation) approach to feature mapping and a multivariate (general linear model) approach.
+Our univariate approach follows methods from "Mapping brain function during naturalistic viewing using high-density diffuse optical tomography" by Fishell et al..
+In contrast, the multivariate approach follows "Mapping brain function in adults and young children during naturalistic viewing with high-density diffuse optical tomography" by Tripathy, Fogarty et al.

 ## Data
 Corresponding data for this manuscript is available here: https://www.nitrc.org/frs/?group_id=1563